jonmsawyer/jscraper/README.md

 `python scraper.py --help`

-In this project there are 3 supported scrapers, `generic`, `tumblr`, and `twitter`.
+In this project there are 3 supported scrapers:

+1. `generic` - scrape an arbitrary URI resource for images
+1. `tumblr` - scrape a tumblr blog for images
+1. `twitter` - scrape a twitter profile for images

 When invoking the scrapers, note the inheritance and overriding of command line arguments.

 **Please Note: the generic, tumblr, and twitter scrapers are not actually implemented.
-This project is for demonstration purposes only.**
+This is still a TODO item.**

 ## Invoke the generic scraper